White Chocolate Christmas Bark – delicious white chocolate loaded with candy for a sweet treat kids love to help make for the holidays!

 Too busy to make this right away?
 Pin it for later!
 Pin this recipe to your favorite Christmas board on Pinterest and it will be waiting there when you’re ready.

 Chocolate bark is primarily made of chocolate chips or chocolate wafers that are topped with a mixture of candy, nuts or sprinkles.
-It’s most commonly made by melting the chocolate in the microwave and lasts up to three months in the panty.
+It’s most commonly made by melting the chocolate in the microwave and lasts up to three months in the pantry.

 It is called “bark” because once broken into pieces, it often has a craggy surface that resembles tree bark.